 Switching between tizanidine tablets and capsules, or changing the way you take it with regard to eating, can cause an increase in side effects or a decrease in therapeutic effect.
 Follow your doctor's instructions carefully.
 After making any changes in how you take tizanidine, contact your doctor if you notice any change in how well the medicine works or if it causes increased side effects.Do not take more than three doses (36 mg) of tizanidine in a 24-hour period.
 Too much of tizanidine can damage your liver.
 Cold or allergy medicine, narcotic pain medicine, sleeping pills, other muscle relaxers, and medicine for seizures, depression or anxiety can add to sleepiness caused by tizanidine.
 Tell your doctor if you need to use any of these other medicines together with tizanidine.
 Avoid drinking alcohol.
 It can increase some of the side effects of tizanidine.

-What should I discuss with my healthcare provider before taking tizanidine?Do not use this medication if you are allergic to tizanidine, or if you are also taking the antidepressant fluvoxamine (Luvox), or the antibiotic ciprofloxacin (Cipro).
+Before taking this medicine?Do not use this medication if you are allergic to tizanidine, or if you are also taking the antidepressant fluvoxamine (Luvox), or the antibiotic ciprofloxacin (Cipro).

 Before using tizanidine, tell your doctor if you are allergic to any drugs, or if you have: